CHARIS National Service

 BISHOP DAVID OAKLEY

-David James Oakley was born on 28th November, 1955 in Stourbridge.
-He is the eldest of five children to Joyce and Fred Oakley.
-The family moved to Birmingham when David was 7 years old.
+Bishop David James Oakley was born on 28 November 1955 in Stourbridge.
 After school, he worked in a well-known department store and entered Oscott in September 1974.
-Fr David was ordained on 5th July 1980 and has served in several parishes within the Archdiocese of Birmingham.
-He has always suggested that the parish is his natural habitat.
-Fr David studied catechetics at the Maryvale Institute and was awarded a MEd degree.
+After ordination on 5 July 1980, Fr David served in several parishes within the Archdiocese of Birmingham.
+He has always seen the parish as his natural habitat.
+He studied catechetics at the Maryvale Institute and was awarded a MEd degree.
 He was appointed Pastoral Director and Procurator at Oscott in 1994.
-During this time he researched a PhD thesis in Pastoral Theology, which was later published.
-As Parish Priest at Maryvale, Fr David directed the diocesan Department for Parish and Family Catechesis, developing resources in collaboration with CaFE.
-At the same time, he undertook licentiate studies in the Pontifical University of St Patrick’s, Maynooth and was awarded the STL degree.
-Since February 2013, he has been the twenty-third Rector of Oscott.
+During this time, he researched a PhD thesis in Pastoral Theology, which was later published.
+As Parish Priest at Maryvale, Fr David directed the diocesan Department for Parish and Family Catechesis, developing resources with CaFE.
+He also undertook licentiate studies in the Pontifical University of St Patrick’s, Maynooth and was awarded the STL degree.
+Having served as Oscott Rector, Bishop David was ordained Bishop of Northampton in the Cathedral of Our Lady Immaculate and St Thomas of Canterbury on 19 March 2020.

 FRANK O'NEILL